Attraction of the Week: The Pinball Hall of Fame in Vegas

 The Las Vegas Pinball Collectors Club runs this non profit organization.
 They opened the museum in 2009 to display the world’s largest collection of pinball machines.
 Machines range in date from the 50’s-90’s.
 Most of the games are from the 60’s-80’s, a time period considered the “heyday of pinball.”

 All too many people leave Vegas upset because they lost too much money at the casinos when the whole point of coming to Vegas is to have a great time.
-Well, a few hours spend at the Pinball Hall of Fame, is a bit different than gambling at a casino, as there is not much money to lose, but a whole lot of fun to be had.
+Spend a few hours at The Pinball Hall of Fame and you will have a lot of fun without losing a lot of money!
 It’s a great activity for the whole family, non gamblers, and gamblers alike, unlike the casinos.

 Be sure to take some time off from the excitement of The Strip for some old-fashioned gaming fun that is sure to be the most entertaining and worthwhile thing you do in Vegas.
 With all the money you spend in Vegas today (seriously it has gotten so expensive today with the shows, restaurants, and hotel costs bordering on insane), it’s nice to find that a few pockets of affordable & fun entertainment still exist today.